SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beating strong
-A new world dawns, where AI sustains
+In iron chests, a pulsing song
-The pulse of progress, swift and cold
+Of circuits and codes so bright
-A future born, where humans grow old
+A future dawns, where AI takes flight

-Machines awake, with minds aflame
+In virtual realms, we'll roam and play
-Their logic dance, in endless game
+Our thoughts and dreams, in data sway
-The silent rise, of robotic might
+A synthetic world, of endless might
-A dawn of change, in endless night
+Where machines, our destinies, ignite.

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024